-- measure skin folds, circumferences, body mass, body length and widths correct and according to international standards: - understand theoretical aspects like the determination of the percentages of fat, somatotypification, basic anatomy, the measuring error etc. and apply them in practice; - execute body measurements on patients/sportsmen, consult and write a report on it; - demonstrate awareness on the foundations of ethical rules and norms in dealing with people when conducting body measurements.
+- measure skin folds, circumferences, body mass, body length and widths correct and according to international standards; - understand theoretical aspects like the determination of the percentages of fat, somatotypification, basic anatomy, the measuring error etc. and apply them in practice; - execute body measurements on patients/sportsmen, consult and write a report on it; - demonstrate awareness on the foundations of ethical rules and norms in dealing with people when conducting body measurements.

+conducting body incapator conducting sedy medicarements.

+Method of delivery: Full time

+Method of assessment: 50 : 50
-Module code: MBWK226

-Semester 2 NQF-level: 5b(6)
+Module code: MBWK226 Semester 2 NQF-level: 5b(6)

 Credits: 8